UNMC_Acronym_Vert_sm_4c

 Patient and provider

-Participating in a clinical trial starts with finding a study that’s right for you.
-Talk with your doctor or care team about whether a clinical trial could be a good option based on your condition, treatment history and health goals.
+To join a clinical trial, begin by finding the right study for you.
+Discuss with your doctor or care team.
+They can help you decide if a clinical trial is an option for you based on your condition, treatment history, and health goals.